OctopusDeploy/People/Solutions-Engineering/Technical-Account-Managment/L4-Senior-Solutions-Architect-TAM.md

 - I take the lead on making sure our Technical Account Management strategy is being implemented at a group and team level.
 - I provided training and mentoring for multiple team members, deliberately helping them to round out their skill sets.
 - I shared my on-the-job learning and experiences with others so they can understand and be more effective in their own roles.
-- I ran a knowledge-sharing session with customer engineering teams.
+- I led the customer improvement plans to successful completion, including delivering guidance and knowledge share sessions.
 - I walked through a customer solution with another team member that was previously unfamiliar with the technology area.
 - I had some difficult conversations with my teammates, challenging them directly while showing them my care for them personally.
+- I was the lead in a webinar.

 </details>